-The museum develops over several floors and covers from mechanics to human learning and perceptions with activities suitable from toddlers to teenagers and adults.
+The museum develops over several floors and covers from mechanics to human learning and activities suitable from toddlers to teenagers and adults.

 It may be a touristy thing to do but a boat tour of Amsterdam canals is a fantastic family activity and one of my must-do things to do in Amsterdam with kids in tow.

-Several companies offer cruises of different lengths and many are family friendly: some simply welcome kids while others go the extra mile tantalizing small taste buds with pizza!
+Several companies offer cruises of different lengths and many are family-friendly: some simply welcome kids while others go the extra mile tantalizing small taste buds with a pizza cruise!

-The Tropenmuseum is often mentioned as one of the best museums for kids in the world and indeed, it has special attention for young visitors.
+The Tropenmuseum is often mentioned as one of the best museums in Amsterdam for kids in the world and indeed, it has special attention for young visitors.

-The museum is an interactive space aimed at teaching kids about different cultures around the world.
+The museum is an interactive space aimed at teaching kids (and adults) about different cultures around the world.

 The museum has a special children route to allow them to experience as much of the space as possible and encourage them to interact as much as possible with what surrounds them to they can have a truly immersive experience.

-The zoo caters for kids with specialized workshops, zookeepers talks (in Dutch, but you can ask questions in English) and organised feeding times.
+The zoo caters to kids with specialized workshops, zookeepers talks (in Dutch, but you can ask questions in English) and organized feeding times.